Perinthalmanna: History

+Perinthalmanna is also as the headquarters of Perinthalmanna Block Panchayat and Revenue Divisional Office and Sub Divisional Police Office.

 Geography

-Thuthapuzha, a tributary of Bharathappuzha (Ponnani River), which is also the longest river of Kerala, passes through Perinthalmanna.
+The Thuthapuzha, a tributary of the Bharathappuzha (Ponnani River), which is also the longest river of Kerala, flows through Thootha, a village located about 10 km from Perinthalmanna.
 The Western Ghats mountain range begins east of Perinthalmanna.
 Kodikuthimala hillstation is located in the Thazhekode village of Perinthalmanna Taluk, which also shares its boundary with the municipality of Perinthalmanna.
 Melattur village of Perinthalmanna Taluk is a part of Nilgiri Biosphere Reserve.

 Angadipuram Laterite is a notified National Geo-heritage Monument located about 2 km west of the Perinthalmanna town centre.

 Gulmohar flowering trees are widely seen in the Perinthalmanna area.